Chapter 2: Membership

 Step 2:

-Use ERA Member Management to verify the information provided by the worker on the Retirement Status Verification form or the Contractor or Third-Party Worker Retirement Status Verification form.
+Use ERA Member Management to verify the information provided by the worker on the Retirement Status Verification form.

 When you hire a retiree, you must use the transmittal report to inform DRS.
 If you fail to inform DRS, you could be liable for any pension overpayments made to the retiree.
 Please refer to the employing retirees section in Chapter 5 for details about reporting and membership requirements for retirees.